LinDong123a/2017-2018-computing-thinking/Docker/v1/BlockChain/README.md

 #### Blockchain,

 which consists of a series of blocks each containing a number of transactions.
 Each block contains the hash of the world state and is also linked to the previous block.
 Blockchain is append-only.

+### What happened exactly on chaincode(smart contract) deploy and invoke , query, in Hyperledger?

 #### Deploy